nayopu/AI-Scientist/README.md

 **What if I have problems with web search APIs?**

 For game design templates, the system uses web search APIs for novelty checking.
 DuckDuckGo is always available as a free fallback option.
 If you have issues with Perplexity or OpenAI APIs, the system will automatically fall back to DuckDuckGo search.
 For research templates, you can skip literature search phases if needed.

+**How do I specify which model and API to use?**

+The system now uses a unified model specification format: `api:model_name`.
+For example:
+- `openai:gpt-4o-mini`
+- `openrouter:llama-3.1-405b-instruct`
+- `anthropic:claude-3-5-sonnet-20240620`

+This format is used consistently across all commands and configuration files.
+Make sure to set the appropriate API key environment variable for your chosen API.

 ## Containerization